-All pregnant women in the UK are offered antenatal screening tests.
-Most women will be reassured by the results but some (approximately 5%) will be given a result that leads to decisions about diagnostic testing.
-It is your choice to have any test.
+All pregnant women in the UK are offered antenatal screening tests*.
+It is always your choice to have a screening test.

-Diagnostic tests such as CVS and amniocentesis carry a small risk (between 0.5 and 1%) of miscarriage which means the decision about whether to have them can be difficult.
-Unfortunately, there is no other way of knowing for sure whether your baby has Down’s syndrome and certain other genetic disorders.
+Diagnostic tests such as CVS and amniocentesis carry a small risk (approximately 0.5% or 1 in 200) of causing a miscarriage which means the decision about whether to have them can be difficult.
+Unfortunately, there is no other way of knowing for sure whether your baby has Down’s syndrome, Patau’s syndrome, Edwards’ syndrome and certain other genetic conditions.

 What is the difference between a screening and a diagnostic test?